Tandemn-Labs/tandemn-system/README.md

 ### Step 1 — Start the control plane

-Orca's control plane must be reachable by EC2 replicas.
+The Tandemn System control plane must be reachable by EC2 replicas.
 The `--tunnel` flag opens a free Cloudflare tunnel automatically (no account required):

 ```bash
 python server.py --tunnel